KTStephano/peaches-bot.docs/tos.markdown

 ## - Conditions

 1. By inviting the bot to your server, you agree to abide by these terms and any future terms.
-2. These terms apply to anyone who interacts with the bot on any server.
+2. You are responsible for ensuring that your Discord server's members use the bot in accordance with these terms.
-3. If at any point you decide to reject these terms, you must immediately remove the bot from any server that you operate.
+3. If at any point you decide to reject these terms, you must immediately remove the bot from any Discord server that you operate.

 ## - Changes